Befaco/VCMC/README.md

 - RunTeensy uploader and load hex file.
 If prompted by the app, press teensy button to begin transfer...
 Make sure Module is plugged in.

 ## Uploading the firmware from source code

+If you are updating from a previous version, data structure will not be compatible and you will loose all saved data.

 1. Download Arduino IDE
 Go to the official [Arduino website](https://www.arduino.cc/en/Main/Software) and download the latest version of Arduino IDE for your operating system and install it.